 \subsubsection{Foundation Models for Driving Intelligence}

-Recent works have used foundation models in the context of autonomous driving in two ways that are complementary: as an end-to-end driving agent and as an advanced scene-understanding system.
+Recent works use foundation models for autonomous driving in two ways: as end-to-end driving agents and as scene-understanding systems \cite{gao2025foundationmodelsautonomousdriving}.
 The first trend removes modularity, mapping sensor data directly to vehicle controls.
-LMDrive, DriveGPT4, and more recent models like EMMA and ImagiDrive exemplify VLM use, including complex driving characteristics with a closed loop methodology \cite{shao2023lmdrive, xu2023drivegpt4, emma2024, imagidrive2025}.
-Hybrid approaches, leverage LLM reasoning while integrating classical control (e.g., MPC) to guide vehicle behavior \cite{sha2023languagempc}.
-Other architectures, such as DriveVLM, LMAD, and DualAD, propose dual systems coupling VLM reasoning with classical perception stacks, highlighting the need for both deliberative and reactive control \cite{tian2024drivevlm, lmad2025, wang2024dualadduallayerplanningreasoning}.
-While powerful, these end-to-end models are black boxes, limiting safety verification and interpretability, and thus unsuitable for safety-critical monitoring \cite{failure_modes_ml, physical_risk_robotics}.
+LMDrive, DriveGPT4, EMMA, and ImagiDrive exemplify VLM use in closed-loop driving \cite{shao2023lmdrive, xu2023drivegpt4, emma2024, imagidrive2025}.
+Hybrid approaches, leverage LLM reasoning while integrating classical control to guide vehicle behavior \cite{sha2023languagempc}.
+Other architectures, such as DriveVLM and LMAD, couple VLM reasoning with classical perception stacks, highlighting the need for both deliberative and reactive control \cite{tian2024drivevlm, lmad2025, wang2024dualadduallayerplanningreasoning}.
+While powerful, these end-to-end models are black boxes, limiting safety verification and interpretability, and thus unsuitable for safety-critical monitoring \cite{physical_risk_robotics}.

-A different approach has utilized VLMs for inclusive, offline scene interpretation.
+A different approach uses VLMs for offline scene interpretation.
 DriveLM reformulates driving as a visual question answering task enabling multistep reasoning, such as analyzing object interactions and their future states \cite{sima2023drivelm}.
-Benchmarks like CODA-LM, NuRisk, and recent pedestrian behavior analyses push the limits of VLM scene understanding \cite{chen2024automated, gao2025nuriskvisualquestionanswering, vlm_pedestrian_2025}.
-End-to-end systems, though rich in output, are unsuitable for real-time safety monitoring, while VQA systems remain too detached from control tasks.
-Our work fills this gap by repurposing VLM reasoning for online safety validation.
+Benchmarks like CODA-LM and recent pedestrian behavior analyses push VLM scene understanding further \cite{chen2024automated, vlm_pedestrian_2025}.
+End-to-end systems, though rich in output, are unsuitable for real-time safety monitoring, while Visual Question Answering (VQA) systems remain too detached from control tasks.
+We fill this gap using VLM reasoning for online safety monitoring.